JetBrains-Research/kinference/README.md

 ## Want to know more?
 KInference API itself is widely documented, so you can explore its code and interfaces to get to know KInference better.

-You may also submit feedback and ask questions on repository issues and issues discussions.
+You may also submit feedback and ask questions in repository issues and issue discussions.